Driving Safety: Distractions, Auto Accidents and Downed Power Lines

 The popularity of handheld devices has increased distracted driving problems on the road.
-Activities like texting, talking on the phone, reading, and watching a video, take a driver’s attention away from the road and driving conditions.
+Activities like texting, talking on the phone, reading, and watching a video take a driver’s attention away from the road and driving conditions.
 It is hazardous for the driver, passengers, and bystanders in the area.

 Stay in the car if you are in a car accident with a power pole.
-Call 9-1-1 for help, and wait until a professional from the electric utility tells you it is safe to leave the car.
+Call 9-1-1 for help and wait until a professional from the electric utility tells you it is safe to leave the car.
 Warn those who try to come near your car to help that they must stay far away.

-Stay inside the vehicle unless there’s fire or imminent risk of fire, which very rarely happens.
-In that case, jump clear of the vehicle without touching it and the ground at the same time.
+Stay inside the vehicle unless there is fire or imminent risk of fire, which rarely happens.
+In that case, jump clear of the vehicle without touching it and the ground simultaneously.
 Then hop away with feet together.
-That way there will not be a voltage difference between your feet, which would give electricity the chance to flow through your body.
-Do not get out unless you have to.
+That way, there will not be a voltage difference between your feet, which would give electricity the chance to flow through your body, which could be deadly.
+Do not get out unless you must.

 If you witness a car collision with a power pole, do not approach the accident.
 By trying to help, you could put your own life at risk.
 The best thing to do is call 9-1-1, stay far away, and warn others to stay away from the accident.